Collaboration

 Brand awareness — Video content communicates brand values, USPs, tone of voice and personality with a rich definition that text and image-based content cannot compete with.
 Yet, 91% of consumers say video quality impacts their trust in a brand.
 So you can’t afford to skimp.

-Designing a video content marketing strategy
+How to create a successful video content marketing strategy

 This begs the question: what types of video content should marketing teams create and how do they fit together into a cohesive marketing strategy?